 This sketch represents a view amidst the Apennines on the descent towards Foligno after Colfiorito.
-The subject is not conclusively identified but the topography of the mountains and the road winding up the slope towards a building in the top left-hand corner suggests that it may represent a view of the village of Pale, approximately four miles north-east of Foligno, with a small monastery above, the Eremo di Santa Maria di Giacobbe.
-During the nineteenth century, the area was famous for its paper mills, including one at Pale.
+The subject is not conclusively identified but it may depict the village of Pale and the Cascata (waterfall) del Menotre.
+During the nineteenth century there were a number of paper mills in the area including one at Pale.
 Eustace provides a description of the location in A Classical Tour Through Italy:

 At the village situate in the dell below amidst woods and rocks, the river pent up between the closing crag, works its way through several little chasms, and tumbles in seven or eight cascades down the steep through tufts of box and ilex, amidst houses and fragments of rocks intermingled, into the plain below, where turning two or three mills as it passes, it hurries along to join the neighbouring Clitumnus.1

 John Chetwode Eustace, A Classical Tour Through Italy, London 1815, vol.I, pp.316.